LDELZ/Stable-Entertainment-System/README.md

 ## Overview

-Stable Entertainment System (SES) is an on-policy agent training model that automates gameplay for the Super Nintendo Entertainment System (SNES).
+Stable Entertainment System (SES) is an on-policy agent training model that uses reinforcement learning to automate gameplay for the Super Nintendo Entertainment System (SNES).
 It uses [Stable Baselines 3 (SB3)](https://github.com/DLR-RM/stable-baselines3) and the [Asynchronous Advantage Actor Critic (A2C)](https://arxiv.org/abs/2205.09123) algorithm to learn how to play SNES games in the [SNES9x-rr](https://github.com/gocha/snes9x-rr/releases) emulator.
 SES was designed to automate gameplay for the game Super Mario World but supports extensibility to other SNES games.

 ## Key Topics